gmariani/inque/README.md

-# inque
+# Inque
-One of the first Flash sites I made, circa 2000
+One of the first Flash sites I made, circa 2000.
+Pronounced "ink"...